 About the School Roundel Competition

-The pupil with the winning design will receive a £100 book voucher.
+The pupil with the winning design will receive £100 to deposit in their savings account.
 The winner’s school will receive £200-worth of school art materials.

 WHAT IS STAINED GLASS?